hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

-Agent Scripts \\\& Talk Tracks
+Agent Scripts \\ Talk Tracks

-This file contains all official call scripts, milestones, and talk tracks, compiled from Advantage First Script 5.1 Condensed.docx, Milestones on every call! .docx, PAIN Winning Client Over.docx, Spanish Script ADV1st.docx, and AFF - CHEAT SHEET FOR ALL MARKETING CAMPAIGNS AND LEADS.docx.
+This file contains all official call scripts, milestones, and talk tracks, updated for FDR Compliance (Oct 2025).